Arjun Chakraborty

 Arjun Chakraborty (অর্জুন চক্রবর্তী) is an Indian actor and director based in Kolkata.

 He made his debut as an actor in the 1983 Hindi film Zara Si Zindagi, and his first major role was in the 1986 film Ankush starring Nana Patekar.
 Later he shifted mainly to the Bengali film industry starting with the 1989 film Kari Diye Kinlam.
 He made his directorial debut in 2008 with the film Tollylights.

 Filmography

-Arjun Chakraborty has acted in 13 feature films and has directed 1 film.
+Arjun Chakraborty has acted in 13 feature films, number of tele serials and has directed 1 film.
 His film My Karma directed by Korak Day earned him international recognition and was shown in most countries of the world, through various International Film Festivals.